Roasted Asparagus

 Ingredient notes

-• Lemon: The zest of one lemon (about 1 teaspoon) can be added with the lemon juice.
+• Lemon: The zest of one lemon (about 1 teaspoon) can be added along with the lemon juice.
 Just zest the lemon before you cut it to squeeze it.

 Step-by-step instructions